The First Congregational Church

 • We honor both God and Goddess, both Men and Women.
 We recognize and honor the divine polarity between God and Goddess as the primary creative force of the universe.
 The energy, harmony and divinity of sexual polarity between Goddess and God are part of our religious practice, as it was in ancient Temples and pagan villages.

 • We try to keep a balance between women and men in our circle.
-A persistent popular myth in the surrounding culture is that Wicca is only a women's religion.
+A persistent popular myth in the surrounding culture is that Wicca is only a woman's religion.
 Nothing could be farther from the truth.
 The old ways of our pagan ancestors were practiced by all the people of the village, men, women, and children.
 Our tradition encourages men and women to fully participate in the coven and the church.
 At times in the past we have more men than women and at other times more women than men.

 • We work on recognizing and shedding the bonds of cultural conformity that have been taught to ourselves as children growing up in this culture.
 We distrust cultural control while honoring personal freedom to do as you will.